nspcc-dev/neo-go/docs/cli.md

 ### Transaction signing

-`wallet sign` command allows to sign arbitary transactions stored in JSON format (also known as ContractParametersContext).
+`wallet sign` command allows to sign arbitrary transactions stored in JSON format (also known as ContractParametersContext).
 Usually it's used in one of the two cases: multisignature signing (when you don't have all keys for an account and need to share the context with others until enough signatures